 On the surface it is easy to look at a betrayal and cheating, and think of the offender as horrible, cold or mean, selfish.
-That is your ego, if you can release your ego and the idea that is was a personal attack or had anything to do with you at all, you will be more able to see what I know as a professional relationship and love therapist.
+That is your ego, if you can release your ego.
+And the idea that is was a personal attack ( Infidelity ).
+Or had anything to do with you at all, you will be more able to see what I know as a professional relationship and love therapist.

 The root cause is really a subtle, insidious, usually unconscious, self-rejection.

 What’s more, is that most people have NO IDEA they are rejecting parts of themselves.
 Because this happens on such a deep level of the unconscious.
 Just as we can misinterpret thirst .
 And think instead that we are hungry or tired…

 we can similarly misinterpret self-rejection.
 Not knowing what it is, it just can leave you feeling off, unsettled, no inner peace.
 This in turn results in compulsive, obsessive, destructive behavior, including mental illness, physical illness.
 (I’d like to run a study one day), addiction, and in our case in point deception, secrecy, lying and cheating.